340.687.01 EPIDEMIOLOGY OF KIDNEY DISEASE

 Since kidney disease is characterized as an epidemic worldwide, and the prevalence continues to rise, learners study kidney disease comprehensively, emphasizing chronic and end-stage kidney disease.
 In addition to the basics of kidney disease epidemiology, highlights controversies and areas of ongoing and future research by reviewing findings from cohort studies, clinical trials, and landmark studies.
 Lectures emphasize methodological issues specific to the study of kidney disease.

-Assess the scope of kidney disease in the USA and worldwide in terms of prevalence, causes, and societal- and patient-level impacts.
+Assess the scope of kidney disease in the U.S. and worldwide in terms of prevalence, causes, and societal- and patient-level impacts

 - Monday 3:30 - 5:20